techmely/starly-design-system/README.md

-# Techmely UI
+# Starly UI

-Mely UI target to enterprise who want to unify the FE tech-stack, specially to Design System.
+Starly UI target to enterprise who want to unify the FE tech-stack for cross-platform, specially to Design System.
 Here is some the feature highlights:

 - 💎 **High-quality**, **accessible** design systems with the serious checklist each components
 - 🧩 **Framework Agnostic**: Base on Web Components(Lit) - So anyone, any projects can use this with confident and scale
 - Support CDNs
 - Support Localization
-- Fully customize with CSS, Tailwind, UnoCss
 - Official support Dark 🌜/ Light 🌞 Theme
-- 🦄 Open sources & Backed by Techmely
+- 🦄 Open sources & Backed by Starly

-Techmely UI is designed and developed by [Harry Tran](https://github.com/techmely) and Techmely Core Team
+Starly UI is designed and developed by [Harry Tran](https://github.com/harrytran998) and Starly Core Team

 ## Folder Structure